metarelate/terminology-server/README.txt

 Once you have installed the system you can run it through the command ts.jar (java -jar ts.jar help), that is in the command folder under the installation directory.
-A simple tsc.bat command is provided for convenience (can be run as "tsc.bat help", if exec permissions are set and the command is in the path).
+A simple tsc.bat command is provided for convenience (can be run as "tsc.sh help", if exec permissions are set and the command is in the path).

 In order to know where the system directory is, the system proceeds as follows:
 1) If a valid directory is provided via the -sys parameter, this is used as the